kyegomez/zeta/docs/design.md

 ### Tools and Agents

-Tools and agents are the components that provide the actual functionality to the swarms.
+Tools and agents are the components that provide the actual functionality to the zeta.
 They can be language models, AI assistants, vector stores, or any other components that can help in problem solving.

 To make the system plug-and-play, a standard interface should be defined for these components.
 Any new tool or agent should implement this interface, so that it can be easily plugged into the system.

 ## Usage

-Users can either use pre-configured swarms or create their own custom swarms.
+Users can either use pre-configured zeta or create their own custom zeta.

 To use a pre-configured swarm, they can simply instantiate the corresponding swarm class and call the run method with the required objective.